-Birds of Saint Lucia
+Birds of St. Lucia

-The migrant birds also constitute an enriching and yet transient element to Saint Lucia’s avifauna biodiversity.
-For the fortunate few who are aware of St Lucia’s “native” birds, the migratory birds add an interesting and somewhat mysterious element to our wildlife.
-Their stopover appearances around home gardens, shorelines or water treatment ponds during their southbound journeys from North America to the Caribbean and beyond has prompted the occasional curious phone call to the Forestry Department by individuals seeking to identify them.
-Far from being considered a foreign element, such as migratory birds should be regarded as an indigenous part of St. Lucia’s wildlife and appreciated as such.
+The migrant birds on the island also constitute an enriching, yet transient element to St. Lucia’s avifauna biodiversity.
+For the fortunate few who are aware of St. Lucia’s “native” birds, the migratory birds add an interesting and somewhat mysterious element to our wildlife.
+Their stopover appearances around home gardens, shorelines, or water treatment ponds during their southbound journeys from North America to the Caribbean and beyond has prompted the occasional curious phone call to the Forestry Department by individuals seeking to identify them.
+Far from being considered a foreign element, migratory birds should be regarded as an indigenous part of St. Lucia’s wildlife and appreciated as such.

-*Content sourced from the Birds of Saint Lucia, West Indies Book.
+*Some content sourced from the Birds of Saint Lucia, West Indies Book.